What Are Fun Ways to Teach Reading? | 11 Creative Ideas

 Sometimes it’s nice to change things up in your child’s reading routine.
 But what are fun ways to teach reading while staying on course?
 And how can you teach reading while also inspiring your child to love books?

-Here are seven ideas that get you and your child moving, energized, and engaged while taking that next step in their reading journey.
+Here are eleven ideas that get you and your child moving, energized, and engaged while taking that next step in their reading journey.

 One of the easiest ways to bring a little excitement and drama into your child’s reading time is to act out the story you’re reading together.

-If your child loves to perform or play pretend with their toys, this might be a fun way to make the stories your reading literally come to life!
-If you want to try this idea, ask your child what character they would like to play and which one you should play.
+If your child loves to perform or play pretend with their toys, this might be a fun way to make the stories you’re reading literally come to life!
+If you want to try this idea, ask your child which character they would like to play and which one you should play.

 This idea is also super customizable.
 You can keep it simple and perform in your pajamas right in your child’s bedroom.
 Or, if you choose to make a project out of it, you and your child can work together to pick out costumes.